 11.86 Earth years (4330 Earth days)

 Jupiter has more than 60 moons.
 Four are called Galilean moons, 12 are smaller, named moons, and the rest are small, recently-discovered moons.

 Jupiter has an interesting feature called the Great Red Spot, a huge storm of swirling gas that has lasted for hundreds of years.
-Three Earths would fit within the boundaries of the Great Red Spot, which appears brownish-red.
+The storm is so large that roughly two to three Earths would fit within its boundaries.
 Ganymede, a Galilean moon, is the largest moon in our solar system (larger than even the planet Mercury), and is the first moon known to have its own magnetic field.